Getting Started

 sudo systemctl daemon-reload

-sudo systemctl start posapp.service
+sudo systemctl enable --now posapp.service

-sudo systemctl enable posapp.service
+systemctl status posapp.service

 Host .NET 8 API with Apache and MySQL on Linux Server